DigitalSilo/digitalsilodocs/README.md

 ### Environment

-A development environment is required to develop and test the grains.
-The development environment is the entire infrastructure of Digital Silo hosted on Azure and provisioned by a Terraform script found [here](https://github.com/DigitalSilo/digitalsilo/tree/master/infrastructure).
+To develop and test grains, we will need a full-blown Digital Silo infrastructure on Azure provisioned by a Terraform script found [here](https://github.com/DigitalSilo/digitalsilo/tree/master/infrastructure).
 The service plans and the capacity of Azure services are at their minimal costs in the Terraform script.
 Should additional horsepower is required, one can incorporate higher-level SKUs in the Terraform script.

 #### Silo, the processing component

 The Terraform script provisions the entire Digital Silo infrastructure just within a few minutes on Azure.
-Once the infrastructure is ready, a storage account to retain the developed grains' DLLs becomes available to the outside world.
+Once the infrastructure is ready, a storage account becomes available to retain the developed grains' DLLs.
 The infrastructure knows where to fetch and download the developed grains' DLLs from the storage and turn them into an integral part of the silo's infrastructure.
 At this point, the grains are ready and fully engaged in executing the business logic after receiving their respective payloads via Gateway.

-Optionally a client application in C# or typescript may subscribe to the provisioned signalR Service instance to listen to grains' progress status.
+Optionally a client application in C# or typescript may subscribe to the provisioned SignalR Service instance to listen to grains' progress status.

 #### Grain